 Connect is our collaborative platform that allows clients to quickly and securely share audit documents and deliverables.
 Connect also eases the burden of tracking the status of deliverables and resolving issues by automatically flagging and tracking outstanding items and issues identified through the audit for more immediate attention and resolution.
-Clients are also able to see audit adjustments, control deficiencies and statutory audit progress for all locations in real time.
+Clients are also able to see audit adjustments, control deficiencies and audit progress for all locations in real time.

-Connect Audit Manager standardises and automates group and component teams' coordination for multilocation and statutory/regulatory audits.
+Connect Audit Manager streamlines, standardises and automates group and component teams' coordination for multi location statutory/regulatory audits.
 It provides a single digital platform to see all outbound and inbound work and digitises the entire coordination process which facilitates greater transparency, compliance and quality for complex multi-location audits.

-Halo is our market-leading data audit technology that allows us to identify and assess risks and determine where to focus audit efforts.
-Halo interrogates, tests and analyses huge volumes of business-critical data, analysing whole populations, spotting and visualising anomalies and trends in financial information.
-It enables us to analyse patterns and trends, identify unusual and high-risk transactions on which we can focus our audit testing and provide valuable insight to our teams and our clients.
+Halo Halo our data auditing tool allows us to identify and assess risks and determine where to focus audit efforts.
+Halo interrogates and analyses huge volumes of business-critical data, spotting and visualising anomalies and trends in financial information.
+It enables us to analyse patterns and trends, identify unusual and highrisk transactions on which we can focus our audit testing and provide valuable insight to our teams and our clients.
+The Halo Platform enables our engagement teams to manage all data extractions, executions and storage for all applications through one central location, allowing our during the audit.